rwieruch/blog_robinwieruch_content/react-with-graphql-tutorial.md

 }
 {{< /highlight >}}

 It defines the `organization` argument as a variable using the `$` sign.
-Also, the argument's type is definined as a `String`.
+Also, the argument's type is defined as a `String`.
 Since the argument is required to fulfil the query, the `String` type has an exclamation point.

 In the "Query Variables" panel, the variables would have the following content for providing the `organization` variable as argument for the query: